rust-lang/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 ### Why do you implement these features only on the LLVM Backend?
 - Performance wise we have LLVM and GCC as performant backends.
 Modularity wise we have LLVM and especially Cranelift being nice to modify.
-  It seems resonable that LLVM thus is the first backend to have support for new features in this field.
+  It seems reasonable that LLVM thus is the first backend to have support for new features in this field.
 Especially the offloading support should be supportable by other compiler backends, given pre-existing work like OpenMP Offloading and WebGPU.

 ### Do these changes have to happen in the compiler?